jimbrig/KaaS/3-Resources/Tools/Snowflake.md

 Snowflake is a cloud-based data warehousing platform that is built on top of [[Amazon Web Services]] and is a true [[SaaS]] offering.

-In contrast with traditional [[Data Warehouse]] solutions, Snowflake provides a [data warehouse](../Data%20Science/Data%20Warehouse.md) which is faster, easy to set up, and far more flexible.
+In contrast with traditional [[Data Warehouse]] solutions, Snowflake provides a [[Data Warehouse]] which is faster, easy to set up, and far more flexible.

 With its unique features, it soon became a leader in data management solutions for analytics.